How Much Water Should You Actually Be Drinking?

 - Keep a reusable water bottle with you, this way you will always have water handy and can sip it throughout the day.

-- Use a hydration app such as Waterlogged, which help you track your water intake and sends you reminders to drink throughout the day.
+- Use a hydration app such as Waterlogged, which helps you track your water intake and sends you reminders to drink more water throughout the day.

-- Add fruit to your water to give it a little extra flavor.
-Some of our favorites are lemon, cucumber, and strawberries.
+- Add fruit to your water to give it a little extra flavor!
+Some of our favorite fruits to add include lemon, cucumber, and strawberries.
 (Tip: put the tops of your strawberries in water for a sweet drink that also cuts down on kitchen waste.)